Tight Generalization of Robertson-Type Uncertainty Relations: Generalization of Robertson's relation

 Therefore, we have shown that the relation~\eqref{URMM} holds in the case of the maximally mixed state.
-Note that, whereas the Robertson relation becomes trivial in the case of the maximally mixed state, our bound \eqref{URMM} remains nontrivial for any pair of non-commuting observables.
+Note that, whereas Robertson's relation becomes trivial in the case of the maximally mixed state, our bound \eqref{URMM} remains nontrivial for any pair of non-commuting observables.